mohbish/Getting-and-Cleaning-Data-Course-Project/README.md

  # Project Output files

- 1. project_script.r: R file with the source code of the project
+ 1. run_analysis.R: R file with the source code of the project
- 2. data_summary_mean.csv: comma-separated file with the cleansed and summarized output
+ 2. data_summary_mean.txt: comma-separated file with the cleansed and summarized output